ekpootu/APPFD_FK_GMM-Method-For-SHREC-2021-Surface-based-Protein-Domains-Retrieval/README.md

 ## [3.
 Dataset](http://shrec2021.drugdesign.fr/)
 603 single-domain or multi-domain protein surfaces were provided to the participants, in two versions : a shape-only file and shape+electrostatics file (provided as .ply files).
 Each protein will includes at least one of the query domain, meaning that several proteins will match several queries.
-Additional details regarding the dataset for this retrieval challenge can be obtained **[HERE](http://shrec2021.drugdesign.fr/)**
+Additional details regarding the dataset for this retrieval challenge can be obtained **[HERE](http://shrec2021.drugdesign.fr/)**.

+> In this repository, we provide 8 different sample data (i.e. 8 different 3D protein models).
+Two categories of datasets (**[shape-only](https://github.com/KoksiHub/APPFD_FK_GMM-Method-For-SHREC-2021-Surface-based-Protein-Domains-Retrieval/tree/main/dataset01_shape)** and **[shape+electrostatics](https://github.com/KoksiHub/APPFD_FK_GMM-Method-For-SHREC-2021-Surface-based-Protein-Domains-Retrieval/tree/main/dataset02_electro)**) were added to this repository.
+Each category contains two sub-directories (query and collection), with each having 2 sample 3D mesh files provided in compressed ***.zip*** files.
+A total of 8 sample 3D protein surfaces , represented as triangular meshes.

 ## [4.
 Research Tasks](http://shrec2021.drugdesign.fr/)